Tag: Breastfeeding

 Let Edwards Health Care Services help you determine your benefits and eligibility.

-breast pumps through medicaid, Can you get a free breast pump through Medicaid?
+breast pump through medicaid, Can you get a free breast pump through Medicaid?

 One easy way to find out is by completing our online application.
 EHCS will research your Medicaid plan and work with them to confirm your benefits and determine which breast pumps you’re eligible for.